azmodaios/azmodaios/README.md

-Hi 👋 My name is Asmodaios
+Hello World 👋 ~$Whoami Lawliet
 ==========================

 Cybersecurity/ Hacking
 ----------------------

 * 🌍  I'm based in Other side of the Matrix
-* 🧠  I'm learning to think
+* 🧠  I'm learning how to think
 * 🤝  I'm open to collaborating with chaos

 <a href="https://www.twitter.com/Yagami_Rait0_" target="_blank" rel="noreferrer"><img